Latest Updates*

 Step 3 — Pay the visa fee

-Two payment options are available — SBI ePay and Axis Bank Payment Gateway.
+Two payment gateways are available — SBI ePay and Axis Bank Payment Gateway.
 Both accept international Visa and Mastercard credit and debit cards.

-• Bank transaction charge: 3% of the applicable e-Visa fee (for card payments via both SBI ePay and Axis Bank)
+• Bank transaction charge is 3% of the applicable e-Visa fee (for card payments via both SBI ePay and Axis Bank)

-• PayPal: 4% of the applicable e-Visa fee (via SBI ePay only)
+• PayPal charges 4% of the applicable e-Visa fee (via SBI ePay only)

 • All charges are inclusive of applicable taxes.